 Figure 47 shows trends in average monthly rent for all multi-family rental units in Wareham and the market area.
 Rents increased in the overall market area by an average of 4.1% per year between 2010 and 2019.
 Over the same period, rents in Wareham increased by an average of 5.9% per year.

 Figure 46.
-Vacancy Rates for Rental Units, Wareham and Market Area and rents (Figure 50) by number of bedrooms.
-Figure 51 combines the inventory and rents by number of bedrooms.
+Vacancy Rates for Rental Units, Wareham and Market Area

 Figure 47.
 Average Monthly Rents (All BRs), Wareham and Market Area